NSMBW-Community/NSMBW-Updated/readme_docs.md

 * The version used as the key for each group must also be in the group itself
 * No versions appear in multiple groups

 Note that "every version must be included in some group" is intentionally *not* a rule.
-Omitting a version will result in the C++ file not being linked into that version's Kamek file at all.
+Omitting a version will result in the C++ or assembly file not being linked into that version's Kamek file at all.

 ### Searching

-JSON metadata can be defined for individual C++ files, or for entire folders.
+JSON metadata can be defined for individual C++/assembly files, or for entire folders.
 For `/a/b/c/d.cpp`, JSON data will be read from `/a/b/c/d.json`, `/a/b/c.json`, `/a/b.json`, or `/a.json`, whichever one of those exists first (stopping at the source code root directory if no JSON files are found by then).

 If no JSON file is found at all, the default is equivalent to `{"json_version": 1}`.